 - You’ll need a cheap dongle for this device.

-Lenovo Idea Pad 14″ – The perfect size budget option
+Lenovo Idea Pad 14″ – The small, budget option

 The Lenovo Idea Pad is a very affordable mid range laptop with excellent hardware you need to get work done.
 It’s 14″ size makes is the perfect option if you want something slightly bigger than a Macbook Air.